DaSal00/H4ARVERT/README.md

 - 👋 Hi, I’m @H4ARVERT
-- 👀 I’m interested in Art,Technology,Video Games
+- 👀 I’m interested in Art/Drawing,Technology,Video Games
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...